viet34tqc/bulletproof/README.md

 - Create Homepage
 - Create Register and Login page and Layout (Layout is the common layout of register and login page).
 We still do nothing with the authentication yet.
 - Do authentication

+## Authentication

+User login or register => If success, a token is assigned and saved in localStorage => User is navigate to the dashboard.

+If the user refresh the page or go to other page, the app will check if the user is logged in and he can use this token for authentication.

+AuthContext will always run first, so does the query for loading user.
+It's this query to check if the user is logged in.